ant-research/UniAD/README.md

 ```

 ### Note:
 During the preparation for open-sourcing, we conducted ablation experiments on CMDAD and TVAD using the latest experimental settings.
-We found that the effects of the context modeling and character refinement module were minimal after introducing the VideoLLaMA model and the prediction results from AutoAD-Zero.
+We found that the effects of the context modeling and character refinement module were minimal after introducing the VideoLLaMA model and the character prediction results from AutoAD-Zero.
 For more specific details, please refer to our updated arXiv paper.

 ### Train on MAD
 Prepare training data of MAD from [MAD](https://github.com/Soldelli/MAD) and use character prediction results from [AutoAD](http://www.robots.ox.ac.uk/~htd/autoad/MAD_char_prob_dict_trainval_MV550_CBcharbank_cos_top10_cal_jul.pkl) to organize the data into the following format：